ajbanjara/Wireshark/Thrift.md

 This page was initially written for Wireshark 3.6 and there was an important rework of the Thrift dissector.

 Given the amount of changes, the existing sub-dissectors should probably be rewritten using this documentation:
-* Signature changes: different set of parameters, rename `byte` to `i8`, fix some typo.
+* Signature changes: different set of parameters, rename `byte` to `i8`, fix some typos.
 * Removal of some functions: unsigned 64-bit integers are not part of the Thrift specification.
 * Add new capabilities.

 ### Upgrade from 3.6 to 3.8

 * No change required in existing sub-dissectors.
-* New basic type available for use with the same principles.
+* New basic type `uuid` available for use with the same principles.

-### Upgrade from 4.0 to master (2023-09-03)
+### Upgrade from 4.0 to 4.2

 * Replace all occurrences of `{ .members = array_of_thrift_member_t_definition }` with `{ .s.members = array_of_thrift_member_t_definition, .s.expert_info = NULL }`
   * The `members` field is replaced with the sub-structure `s` containing the fields `members` and `expert_info`.
 * When the defined structure is an exception, setting the `expert_info` field to a pointer to an `expert_field` will instruct the generic Thrift dissector to associate it with the dissected structure (or rather the exception).
   * This allows you to replace the `switch` described in [Functions with a reply](#functions-with-a-reply) with the simpler structure/union definition for the return type with all the possible exceptions as described in [Hijacking structure dissection feature](#tools-hijacking-structure-dissection-feature-paperclips)

+### Upgrade from 4.2 to {Work-in-Progress}

+* Remove initialization of proto variables following commit 2a9bc63325c99653c5da873c273430add3b5e9dd (not specific to Thrift).
+  * Remove init of proto, header field, expert info and subtree variables.
+  * Conversion can be done using the `tools/convert-proto-init.py` script.
+* Add `, NULL` at the end of every `thrift_member_t` definition (already included in `TMFILL`, update `TMRAW` and/or `TMUTF8` if defined).
+* The additional parameter is a `dissector_t` function pointer that can be used to write a custom dissector for a particular field as described in several places.
+  * [Basic types](#basic-types) for the `init_vector` binary parameter of the `initialize` function in TCustom protocol.
+  * [Basic types](#basic-types) as well for the `unregister` boolean parameter of the `registration` function in TCustom protocol.
+  * [Handle the Span.flags enum flag using custom dissector](#handle-the-span-flags-enum-flag-using-custom-dissector) in the Jaeger protocol example.